swipeware/taggedtimer/README.md

 timer.cancel(timerReference, log)
 timer.cancel(tagName, log)
 ```
-Returns 1 value.
-'Found' (boolean).
-'Found' indicates if any timers have been cancelled.
-If no timers were cancelled 'Found' will be false.
+Returns 1 value. (boolean).
+Indicates if any timers have been cancelled.
+If no timers were cancelled (boolean) will be false.

 ####Pause a timer
 ```